raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_2.md

 ![](images/zz_astropi_1_photo_193.jpg)

-You can use these images to train a Machine Learning algorithm to recognise different types of views.
+You could use these images to train a Machine Learning algorithm to recognise different types of views.
 However please note that there is no guarantee that the location, view and orientation  of Astro PI Izzy will be exactly the same in 2010.
 So your program should be flexible enough to adapt to any changes.

 #### The sample Flight OS

-Now take the second SD card and repeat the process, this time selecting the 'Sample Flight OS' option.
+Now take the second SD card and repeat the installation process, this time selecting the 'Sample Flight OS' option.
 You should use this SD card for testing your program.

 The packages installed on both the Desktop and Sample Flight OS match those available on the Astro Pi computers on the ISS.
 You should not perform any upgrades or install any additional packages or Python libraries as these will not be available when your experiment runs.